 - (i) Two members of the Board of Management held a tenancy with Bield during the year.
 All tenancies were Scottish secure tenancies and were granted under Bield's allocations policy, with rent under normal terms.
-During the year £12,268 (2015: £11,980) of rent was receivable from these tenant members.
-At the year end there was £nil (20154: £nil) of arrears due from these tenant members.
-Any amounts outstanding are unsecured, noninterest bearing and will be settled in cash.
+During the year £12,344 (2016: £12,268) of rent and service charge was receivable from these tenant members.
+At the year end there was £nil (2016: £nil) of arrears due from these tenant members.
+Any amounts outstanding are unsecured, non-interest bearing and will be settled in cash.
 No guarantees have been given or received.
-No expense has been recognised in the year (2015: £nil) in respect of bad debts from related parties. - (ii) Bield holds £842,405 (2015: £913,609) in trust for developments relating to owner occupiers.
+No expense has been recognised in the year (2016: £nil) in respect of bad debts from related parties. - (ii) Bield holds £796,218 (2016: £842,405) in trust for developments relating to owner occupiers.